kimosop/Examples/README.md

-Examples
+Plantix API Examples
 ===
-###a collection of example scripts and images to access our APIs
+### A collection of example scripts and images to access our APIs

 check out **[this page](http://docs.peat-api.com)** for a detailled API description